 Generic Name: triamcinolone topical

 Note: This document contains side effect information about triamcinolone topical.
 Some of the dosage forms listed on this page may not apply to the brand name Kenalog.

 For the Consumer

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

-In addition to its needed effects, some unwanted effects may be caused by triamcinolone topical (the active ingredient contained in Kenalog).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, triamcinolone topical (the active ingredient contained in Kenalog) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.